WHA (AM)

 WHA (970 AM) is a non-commercial radio station, licensed since 1922 to the University of Wisconsin and located in Madison, Wisconsin.
-It serves as the flagship for the Wisconsin Public Radio talk-based "Ideas Network".
-WHA's programming is also broadcast by two low-powered FM translators, and by WERN FM's HD3 digital subchannel.
+It serves as the flagship for the Wisconsin Public Radio "WPR News Network".
+WHA's programming is also broadcast by FM station WERN in Madison.
 The station airs a schedule of news and talk programs from Wisconsin Public Radio, NPR, American Public Media, Public Radio International, the Canadian Broadcasting Corporation and the BBC.

 The same call letters are used by WHA-TV in Madison, the flagship station for PBS Wisconsin.

 Broadcast frequencies

 WHA transmits on 970 AM from a 258-foot tower at Silver Spring Farm within the University of Wisconsin–Madison Arboretum.
 It operates at 5,000 watts during the day.
 Although WHA's tower is relatively short by modern broadcasting standards, its transmitter power and Wisconsin's flat land (with near-perfect ground conductivity) gives it a daytime coverage area comparable to that of a full-power FM station.
-It decently covers much of south-central Wisconsin during the day, providing at least secondary coverage as far south at Rockford, Illinois and as far east as the Milwaukee suburbs.
+It decently covers much of south-central Wisconsin during the day, providing at least secondary coverage of the Rockford, Illinois and Milwaukee markets.

 The station must significantly reduce its power at night in order to protect Class A (clear-channel) CBW in Winnipeg at neighboring 990 kHz from interference.
 It drops down to 265 watts half an hour after sunset, then to 97 watts until an hour after sunset, when it must transmit at 51 watts for the remainder of the night.
 This results in severely limited coverage even within Madison itself, and renders it all but unlistenable outside the city.
 During the winter, early spring, late summer, and fall, it is allowed to ramp up to 434 watts pre-sunrise before beginning full-power operation at sunrise.

 To increase its nighttime availability and audio clarity, WHA's programming is relayed by two FM translators, plus the HD digital subchannel of a third FM station.
 Translator W300BM, operating on 107.9 FM to provide coverage to downtown and eastern Madison, including the UW-Madison campus, was officially part of the license of Milwaukee Ideas Network station WHAD until 2009, when it was transferred to the WHA license.
 In early 2013, FM sister station WERN, flagship of WPR's News and Classical Network, added a WHA simulcast on its third HD subcarrier.
-At that time, translator W215AQ, transmitting on 90.9 FM, and also licensed to Madison, was transferred to the license of WERN and began repeating WHA by way of WERN's HD3 signal.
+At that time, translator W213CE, transmitting on 90.5 FM, and also licensed to Madison, was transferred to the license of WERN and began repeating WHA by way of WERN's HD3 signal.
 That translator had previously been part of the license of WHHI in Highland in Iowa County, and provides coverage to the western Madison region.
-WHAD's main signal covers portions of eastern Madison; WHAD is licensed to Delafield, a western suburb of Milwaukee, and its transmitter is located almost equidistant between Milwaukee and Madison.
+Until moving to WPR Music in 2024, WHAD's main signal provided Ideas Network programming to parts of eastern Madison; WHAD is licensed to Delafield, a western suburb of Milwaukee, and its transmitter is located almost equidistant between Milwaukee and Madison.